 Lynn Headwaters is Metro Vancouver’s largest regional park, with over 40 km of hiking trails, some of which are easy, while others are serious.

 Lynn Headwaters Regional Park

 The park is an amazing place to visit any time of the year, or at least the lower parts are.

 Like many of the North Shore parks, even when the trees are all bare in other parts of Metro Vancouver, this place is still beautiful in the middle of winter.
 That being said, the trails are closed at higher elevations when there is snow.

 Parking Lots at the Park

 There are a couple of parking lots at Lynn Headwaters.
 There is the one at the end of Lynn Valley Road, which is the main parking lot, but the smaller of the two.
 There is another one a little ways before, on your right.
 It’s larger, but still not very big.

 Both parking lots fill up on busy days, but especially the main lot at the end of the road.
 If you find a spot there on a sunny weekend, consider yourself lucky!

 In the past parking has always been free.
-That changes though in 2021.
-Beginning that year, you have to pay to park from March until the end of October.
-During the quieter months though, parking is still free.
+That likely changes though in 2021.
+Beginning that year, you may have to pay $3 an hour to park from March until the end of October.
+During the quieter months though, parking will still be free.

 Trails at Lynn Canyon